aptech/gehttpd-docs/docs/index.rst

      $ curl -X POST -H "Content-Type: application/json" -d "{\"a\": {\"type\": \"matrix\", \"data\": [1, 2, 3, 4], \"rows\": 2, \"cols\": 2}, \"b\": 10}" http://localhost:5050/add

-GEhttpd can also deduce a pure numeric vector and automatically treat it as a
+gehttpd can also deduce a pure numeric vector and automatically treat it as a
 matrix:

 #. .. code-block:: bash